andyarvanitis/andyarvanitis.github.io/source/_posts/2017-01-03-an-ffi-example-for-purescript-c-plus-plus-pcre.markdown

 The call to `pcre_compile` is pretty simple, but the last line has a couple of interesting things going on.
 The final return value depends on whether the pointer to the `pcre` object returned from `pcre_compile` is `NULL` or not:

-* If it is `NULL`, the `err` (error) C-style string is packed into a `string` object, which is in turn put into a PureScript `Left` data constructor from the familiar `Either` module.
-Both the new string and the `Left` value's memory are automatically managed by PureScript.
+* If it is `NULL`, the `err` (error) C-style string is implicitly copied and put into a PureScript `Left` data value from the familiar `Either` module.
+Both the new string and the `Left`'s memory are automatically managed by PureScript.

-* If it isn't `NULL`, the `pcre` object is placed into a PureScript C++ FFI '`any`' as a managed pointer, meaning that the PureScript runtime will take ownership of its lifetime.
-When it is time to release/destroy it, I've specified that it will call `pcre_free` (from the PCRE library) to do the actual freeing.
+* If it isn't `NULL`, the `pcre` object is stored as a managed pointer, meaning that the PureScript runtime will take ownership of its lifetime.
+When it is time to release/destroy it, I've specified here that it will call `pcre_free` (from the PCRE library) to do the actual freeing.
 In turn, a `Right` is constructed with this value.

 <div style="position: relative; top: -2em;">
 Note that one of the nice things about using the <strong>Either</strong> type like this is that the Either PureScript module didn't explicitly expose these constructors via FFI functions – it's just a benefit of the compiler targeting/generating C++ code.